Try @eslint-react/kit@beta

 no-direct-mutation-state

-Disallows direct mutation of this.state
+Disallows direct mutation of 'this.state'.

-afterwards may replace the mutation you made.
-Treat this.state
+Never mutate this.state directly, as calling setState() afterward may replace the mutation you made.
+Treat this.state as if it were immutable.

-The only place that’s acceptable to assign this.state
+The only place it's acceptable to assign this.state is in a class component's constructor.

 Examples